musichackathon/mmh_jekyll/_posts/2018-01-07-Immersive-Music-Hackathon.md

 date:   2018-01-07 12:00:00 -0400
 categories: update
 ---
-The [New Musical Instruments Hackathon]({{site.baseurl}}{% link _events/2017-10-14.md %}), held on October 14, presented an opportunity for attendees to explore novel ways of making music, noise, and sound.
+December 9's [Immersive Music Hackathon]({{site.baseurl}}{% link _events/2017-12-09.md %}), held on October 14, presented an opportunity for attendees to explore novel ways of making music, noise, and sound.
 ![Attendees of the New Musical Instruments Hackathon, listening to the speaker at the very beginning of the event.
 They sit at tables, all facing towards the front of the room, and their faces are visible.](\assets\events\20171014\DSCF8821.JPG)
 The event began with a series of speakers, who explained how their various projects correlated with new musical instruments.